jimeh/build-emacs-for-macos/README.md

 ## Use Emacs.app as `emacs` CLI Tool

-Builds come with a custom `emacs` shell script launcher for use from the command line.
-It makes sure to use the main `Emacs.app/Contents/MacOS/Emacs` executable from the correct path, ensuring it finds all the relevant dependencies within the Emacs.app bundle.
+Builds come with a custom `emacs` shell script launcher for use from the command line, located next to `emacsclient` in `Emacs.app/Contents/MacOS/bin`.

+The custom `emacs` script makes sure to use the main `Emacs.app/Contents/MacOS/Emacs` executable from the correct path, ensuring it finds all the relevant dependencies within the Emacs.app bundle, regardless of it it's exposed via `PATH` or symlinked to from elsewhere.

 To use it, simply add `Emacs.app/Contents/MacOS/bin` to your `PATH`.
 For example, if you place Emacs.app in `/Applications`: